 The following discussion and analysis provides information on AWR's consolidated operations and assets and includes specific references to AWR's individual segments and/or its subsidiaries (GSWC and ASUS and its subsidiaries), and AWR (parent) where applicable.
+On July 1, 2020, GSWC completed the transfer of the electric utility assets and liabilities from its electric division to Bear Valley Electric Service, Inc. ("BVESI") in exchange for common shares of BVESI.
+GSWC then immediately distributed all of BVESI's common shares to AWR, whereupon BVESI became wholly owned directly by AWR.
+The reorganization is not expected to result in any substantive changes to AWR's operations or business segments.

 Included in the following analysis is a discussion of water and electric gross margins.
 Water and electric gross margins are computed by subtracting total supply costs from total revenues.
 Registrant uses these gross margins as important measures in evaluating its operating results.
-Registrant believes these measures are useful internal benchmarks in evaluating the performance of GSWC.
-The discussions and tables included in the following analysis also present Registrant's operations in terms of earnings per share by business segment, which equals each business segment's earnings divided by Registrant's weighted average number of diluted shares.
+Registrant believes these measures are useful internal benchmarks in evaluating the performance of GSWC and BVESI.
+The discussions and tables included in the following analysis also present Registrant's operations in terms of earnings per share by business segment, which equals each business segment's earnings divided by Registrant's weighted average number of diluted common shares.
+Furthermore, the retroactive impact related to the first quarter of 2019 resulting from the CPUC's final decision on the water general rate case issued in May 2019 has been excluded when communicating the water segment's second quarter 2019 results to help facilitate comparisons of the Company's performance from period to period.
+All of these items are derived from consolidated financial information but are not presented in our financial statements that are prepared in accordance with Generally Accepted Accounting Principles (GAAP) in the United States.
+These items constitute "non-GAAP financial measures" under the Securities and Exchange Commission rules.

 Registrant believes that the disclosure of the water and electric gross margins and earnings per share by business segment provide investors with clarity surrounding the performance of its different services.
 Registrant reviews these measurements regularly and compares them to historical periods and to its operating budget.
-However, these measures, which are not presented in accordance with accounting principles generally accepted in the United States of America ("GAAP"), may not be comparable to similarly titled measures used by other entities and should not be considered as an alternative to operating income or earnings per share, which are determined in accordance with GAAP.
+However, these measures, which are not presented in accordance with GAAP, may not be comparable to similarly titled measures used by other entities and should not be considered as an alternative to operating income or earnings per share, which are determined in accordance with GAAP.
 A reconciliation of water and electric gross margins to the most directly comparable GAAP measures is included in the table under the section titled "Operating Expenses: Supply Costs."
-A reconciliation to AWR's diluted earnings per share is included in the discussion under the sections titled "Summary of First Quarter Results by Segment."
+A reconciliation to AWR's diluted earnings per share is included in the discussion under the sections titled "Summary of Second Quarter Results by Segment" and "Summary of Year-to-Date Results by Segment."